 Consolidation Testing Sample Prep

-Consolidation Testing Equipment, continued
+Soil Consolidation Testing, continued

-The reason for performing incremental consolidation tests may vary, however in most cases, the test is done to determine settlement properties of a particular soil.
+The reason for performing incremental consolidation tests may vary; however, in most cases, the test is done to determine settlement properties of a particular soil.
 For example, when a building is constructed, the underlying soil is impacted by the load that has been applied and expels water from its voids.
 As water is expelled, the soil starts to settle, which affects the building above.
 In this scenario an engineer is interested in the magnitude and rate of settlement.
-In some cases a building load may cause the soil to settle a number of feet.
+In some cases, a building load may cause the soil to settle a number of feet.
 A consolidation test predicts the amount and rate of settlement.